-The UPMC Pain Medicine Program is a multidisciplinary clinical, teaching, and research endeavor spread over seven clinic locations: UPMC St. Margaret, Centre Commons in East Liberty, Oakland campus, Monroeville, UPMC Passavant, UPMC Mercy, and UPMC Children’s Hospital of Pittsburgh.
-The program is committed to the evaluation and treatment of the entire range of pain, disability, and rehabilitation problems.
-It offers an interdisciplinary team approach that includes dedicated professionals from various specialties including medicine, nursing, occupational therapy, physical therapy, and psychology.
+The UPMC Pain Management Program is a multidisciplinary clinical, teaching, and research endeavor spread over seven clinic locations: UPMC St. Margaret, Centre Commons in East Liberty, Oakland campus, Monroeville, UPMC Passavant, UPMC Mercy, UPMC Horizon, and UPMC Children’s Hospital of Pittsburgh.
+Both outpatient and inpatient hospital treatment services are provided at each of these locations.
+The program is committed to the evaluation and treatment of the entire range of pain, disability, and rehabilitation problems, from infancy to old age, including end-of-life care.
+It offers an interdisciplinary team approach that includes dedicated professionals from various specialties including anesthesiology, neurology, psychiatry, nursing, occupational therapy, physical therapy, and psychology.

 The anchor of the fellowship program is the strong didactic curriculum.
 This includes weekly Grand Rounds by board-certified faculty, a pain medicine board review series, as well as journal clubs and Morbidity and Mortality conferences.

 The fellowship program was a winner of the American Academy of Pain Medicine’s 2016 Pain Medicine Fellowship Excellence Award and is the only program in the country that has received a maximum five-year ACGME accreditation three consecutive times.
 There are currently nine available fellowship positions per year.
 Our graduates go on to fill positions in coveted practices and locations across the country.